zandermd/Project1/README.md

 Concept: Users will be able to search for whatever band they like.
 Information for upcoming concerts & media for the band will come from YouTube and display once user inputs the band they're searching for.

 APIS: Youtube API to bring up music for that band so user can listen to that band's music.
-BandsInTown API will be used for upcomoing event information.
+BandsInTown API will be used for upcoming event information.

 Framework used: BootSwatch